Icon of a webpage

 1. Hero Image → Creates a visual entry point and immediately conveys each unit’s purpose.

-2. Navigation Bar (Left Sidebar) → Organizes links for predictable navigation.
+2. Navigation Bar (Left Sidebar) → Organizes links for clear and direct navigation.

-5. Key Resources → Highlights top resources through buttons linked to child pages.
+5. Key Resources Section → Highlights top resources through buttons linked to child pages.

 6. Body Image → Breaks up dense text, reduces cognitive load, and supports visual hierarchy.